Click or the topic for details:

 - Check with your computer manufacturer to see if it supports Blu-ray disc playback.
 This is especially important if the computer did not originally ship with a Blu-ray disc drive and the drive was later added.

 - If your computer manufacturer has confirmed that your computer supports Blu-ray disc playback, then check if your computer has the latest version of the system BIOS, graphics driver, and media player.
-See How can I ensure the best possible media playback experience?
+Refer to the How can I ensure the best possible media playback experience? question on this page.

 - Are you using the Windows Vista* operating system?
-See On which operating systems is Blu-ray disc playback supported?
+Refer to the Which operating systems with Intel Graphics Controllers support Blu-ray Disc movie playback? question on this page.

 - Check to see if the problem is also seen when you play a different Blu-ray disc title.

-- If your computer uses the Intel® G45 Express Chipset or a chipset from the Mobile Intel® 4 Series Express Chipset Family, check if PAVP Lite mode is enabled.
+- If your computer uses the Intel® G45 Express Chipset or a chipset from the Mobile Intel® 4 Series Express Chipset Family, refer to the How do I check the PAVP setting on my computer? question on this page to check if PAVP Lite mode is enabled.

 My video is displaying as black with an error message that the video cannot be displayed.
 How do I fix this?Download and install the latest Intel® Graphics Driver.
 Newer versions of our graphics drivers do not show this issue.